-- Your General Practitioner can help if you are experiencing moderate anxiety or depression.
-Your doctor can complete a mental health treatment plan and provide a referral for free sessions with a psychologist under the ACT Medicare Local's HealthinMind Program.
-Your GP can also assist with information about the risks to your physical health of potential asbestos exposure.
+- Your General Practitioner (GP) can help if you are experiencing moderate anxiety or depression.
+Your GP can complete a mental health treatment plan and provide a referral for sessions with a psychologist under:

 - Relationships Australia provide specialist family and relationship counselling and dispute resolution services.
 Phone 1300 364 277 to make an appointment or visit the Relationships Australia website.

-- ACT Health, Community Health Centres provide access to a wide range of community health services from 8am to 5pm, Monday to Friday.
-Phone the Community Health Intake (CHI) line on (02) 6207 9977 or visit the Health Directorate website for information on services available and the location of a health centre close to you.
+- ACT Health, Community Health Centres provide access to a wide range of community health services from 8am to 5pm, Monday to Friday and 8am to 3:30pm on Wednesday.
+Phone the Community Health Intake (CHI) line on 02 6207 9977 or visit the Health Directorate website for information on services available and the location of a health centre close to you.